flowhub-team/awesome-omics/README.md

 ## Learn
 - single-cell
-    - [Harvard Informatics fastq to VCF](https://informatics.fas.harvard.edu/whole-genome-resquencing-for-population-genomics-fastq-to-vcf.html).
-Targeted for non-model organisms.
+    - [Harvard Informatics fastq to VCF](https://informatics.fas.harvard.edu/whole-genome-resquencing-for-population-genomics-fastq-to-vcf.html) - Targeted for non-model organisms.
+    - [Guided Analyses with Seurat](https://github.com/harvardinformatics/learning-bioinformatics-at-home) - We provide a series of vignettes, tutorials, and analysis walkthroughs to help users get started with Seurat.
+You can also check out our Reference page which contains a full list of functions available to users.

 ## RunAndTests